bericyb/law-encoder/README.md

 # law-encoder

-⚖️👨‍⚖️ `️‍️law-encoder` is a Rust library for A-law and μ-law (mu-law) audio encoding.
+⚖️`️‍️law-encoder`👨‍⚖ is a Rust library for A-law and μ-law (mu-law) audio encoding.
 These encoding schemes are defined in ITU-T standards G.711 and are widely used in digital audio processing, particularly in telephony and audio compression.

 ## Features